davidgomez11/EC500/API_Exercise/README.md

 # **Main Function**
-  -Build a library (preferable in python) that downloads images from a twitter feed, converts them to a video and describes the content of the images in the video.
+  Build a library (preferable in python) that downloads images from a twitter feed, converts them to a video and describes the content of the images in the video.

 ## **Important Libraries to load:**
-  -Tweepy, Pillow, wget, Google Cloud Vision API libraries
+  `Tweepy`, `Pillow`, `wget`, `Google Cloud Vision API` libraries, `FFMPEG`

 ## **Extra Notes**
-You need to make sure that you create a folder in order for wget to download the images from the Twitter API into, in my example I used "twitter_images", of which you should store the main script in there, because the FFMPEG command runs on images stored in the same directory with it.
+You need to make sure that you create a folder in order for `wget` to download the images from the Twitter API into.
+In my example I used "twitter_images", of which you should store the main script in there, because the `FFMPEG` command runs on images stored in the same directory with it.

-Make sure to download VLC at http://www.videolan.org/ in order to run the video that is generated from this script
+Make sure to download `VLC` at http://www.videolan.org/ in order to run the video that is generated from this script.